 Every citizen has the right to criticize the Amir and his Government, and all reasonable means for the expression of public opinion should be available.

 Legislation in an Islamic state should be within the limits prescribed by the Shari’ah.
-The injunctions of God and His Prophet are to be accepted and obeyed and no legislative body can alter or modify them or make any new laws which are contrary to their spirit.
-Great scope would still be available for legislation on questions not covered by any specific injunctions of the Shari’ah, and the advisory council or legislature is free to legislate in regard to these matters.
+The injunctions of God and His Prophet are to be accepted and obeyed and no legislative body can alter or modify them or make any new laws that are contrary to their spirit.
+The great scope would still be available for legislation on questions not covered by any specific injunctions of the Shari’ah, and the advisory council or legislature is free to legislate in regard to these matters.

 Judiciary in Islamic State:

 In Islam, the judiciary is not placed under the control of the executive.
 It derives its authority directly from the Shari’ah and is answerable to God.

 The judges will obviously be appointed by the Government but, once appointed, will have to administer justice impartially according to the law of God.